stharshine/Project_2_ETL_AirBnB/README.md

 <img width="593" alt="image" src="https://user-images.githubusercontent.com/105055655/214943745-87be1574-fe4e-4280-9b22-7fa6451aa659.png">

+Unfortunately, there was an issue with loading the aribnb_review database.

 ## Next Steps
 The next steps would have included:
-- Analysing the crime rate per borough within New York City
+- Analysing the crime rate per borough within New York City.
 - Average price, per night, of an Airbnb listing in New York City